immunogenomics/amp_phase1_ra/README.md

 1. ImmPort (study accession code SDY998 and SDY999)
 2. dbGAP (study accession: phs001457.v1.p1).
-3. Send [me](fanzhang@broadinstitute.org) an email if you have any quesiton and requests for data download.
+3. Send me (fanzhang@broadinstitute.org) an email if you have any quesiton and requests for data download.

 ## Getting Started